 Rednecks are everywhere.
-The term “redneck” comes from the fact that farmers got sunburnt on the backs of their necks from being outside all day.
-Thus, a redneck was a farmer...and farmers are everywhere.
+The term “redneck” is generally thought of as coming from the fact that farmers get sunburnt on the backs of their necks from being outside all day.
+Thus, a redneck is a farmer...and farmers are everywhere.

 Farmers tend to live outside of urban areas, so the definition has widened to include anyone who lives out in the country or in a small town away from a city.
 The definition for redneck has further grown to reflect someone who is uncouth and uncultured because they grew up in a working class family, far from the cultural influence of an urban area.